 - Avoid comparing your relationship with your partner and your partner’s relationships with their metamours (partner’s other partner(s)).

 - It is natural to feel jealous or anxious in a polyamorous relationship.
-Communication and expressing these feelings is essential.
+Communication and expressing these feelings are essential.

 Whether Polyamory is for you or not is a very personal decision that you need to make.
-While it may sound liberating and exciting, polyamorous relationships come with challenges and issues, often more complicated than a monogamous relationship.
-If you think you want to explore a polyamorous relationship, be honest with your feelings and your partners at all times.
+While it may sound liberating and exciting, such relationships come with challenges and issues, often more complicated than a monogamous relationship.
+If you think you want to explore this type of relationship, be honest with your feelings and your partners at all times.
 Sexuality choices constantly evolve, and realisation can come late for many individuals, which is okay.

 Have queries about polyamorous relationships?
 Seek help from our experts at United We Care today!